Rethinking higher education across the state

 CTECH allows Hobbs High School students to spend part of their school week learning a trade.
 The program has six career pathways: energy, manufacturing, transportation, culinary hospitality, information technology and construction architecture.
 Students complete high school credits, college credits, work certifications and internships all at the same time.

 In just a short time, the school is building up a workforce in southeast New Mexico.
-School officials said program graduates have quickly graduated from high school and been hired on as teenagers with energy companies or architect firms.
+School officials said students have quickly graduated from high school and been hired on as teenagers with energy companies or architectural firms.

 CTECH officials said the school has secured a spot as the No. 2 agency in the country for credentialling high school students.
 It has its sights on the top spot.